aswin-asokan/iste_bootcamp/pages/task_2.md

-# Task 2: Multi-Page App
+# Task 2: Multi-Page App with CRUD operations

 Design a **Multi-page** Flutter application with atleast the following requirements:

 1. Login page (same as Task 1)
 2. Registration page
 3. Home page

+> **Note**
+> **CRUD** stands for **Create, Read, Update, and Delete**, representing the four fundamental operations used to manage data in databases and applications.
+These operations allow users to interact with data by adding new information, viewing existing data, modifying records, and removing unwanted data.

 #### Registration page